pingidentity/pingone-authenticator-sample-app-ios/README.md

 ## Installation

-1. Download the latest code [here].
+1. Download the latest code from [this] repo.
 2. Go to the **Target General** setting and update the **Display Name** and **Bundle Identifier** with your app's values.
 3. To update the UI, replace the following images in the `Assets.xcassets` folder:
     - Splash screen image: `launch_image`